solana-labs/ecosystem/projects/polarity.md

 Current Web 2.0 practices involve an agreement to provide personal data that is used for sophisticated advertising, tracking and data mining across a user's journey across the internet.
 In the end, regular consumer data is given for free and the only thing received in return is permission to interact with a website.
 There is more money exchanged for our personal data than we might think and this data is used in clever ways that favors some users while discriminating against others.

-Polarity's goal is to secure user data and halt the practice of soliciting personal details such as a user's name, address, location, personal demographics or even further sensitive information.
+Polarity's goal is to secure user data and halt the practice of soliciting personal details such as a user's title, address, location, personal demographics or even further sensitive information.